 for Automated AML Solutions

 The Central Bank of Nigeria has set binding minimum standards for every automated AML/CFT/CPF system deployed by a regulated financial institution.
-12 standards.
-100 requirements.
-Here's everything you need to know.
+They include 12 standards and 100 requirements.
+Most existing AML systems in Nigeria do not meet these standards.

 12Standards